Montgomery County Criminal Lawyer

 As a first offense, Maryland DUI is punishable by a maximum of one year in jail and a $1,000 fine.
 Penalties increase for aggravating factors, such as transporting a minor or repeat DUI offenses.

-Seldom will the courts hand down a maximum sentence for DUI, but it is important to hire a Montgomery County DUI attorney to handle your case.
+Seldom will the courts hand down a maximum sentence for DUI, but it is important to hire a MoCo DUI attorney to handle your case.
 Your lawyer may be able to get the charge dismissed, or he or she can negotiate favorable sentencing, such as Probation Before Judgment (PBJ) that allows you to avoid jail and criminal conviction.

 Consulting a DUI Lawyer in Montgomery County